-This program combines the two-year Master of Urban Planning degree and the two-year Master of Arts degree in American Studies into a two and one-half year program.
-A program of 60 credit hours is required.
+This program combines the two-year Master of Urban Planning degree and the two-year Master of Arts degree in American Studies into a two and half year program.
 This program is designed for students interested in careers in policy planning and research involving the arts, social planning, cultural activities and facilities, and historic preservation.